Skip to content

 • What does a palliative care consultation cost?

 Together we will explore beyond the medical facts and help you address your pet’s emotional, physical, and social needs, then we’ll work together to create a personalized care plan that works for you and your pet.
 You’ll receive educational materials so you know what to expect, and learn what to do in an emergency.
 Consults start at $450.
+If the consult is scheduled on the weekend or after 5 pm during the week, there is an additional $130

 • Questions about Home Euthanasia